This page contains:

 What about you, Dante, what are your early SFF influences?
 And also, tell me, what kinds of art do you find inspiring?

 DL: My first influences also come from my dad, who worked very briefly selling books when I was a toddler.
-During this period, he had access to books by classic authors like Isaac Asimov, Arthur C. Clarke, and Douglas Adams, and I eventually read them as I was growing up.
-We also used to watch Star Trek together, and that was probably when I fell in love for real with SF.
+During this period, he had access to books by classic SFF authors like Isaac Asimov, Arthur C. Clarke, and Douglas Adams, and I eventually read them as I was growing up.

-Like many millennials, the Harry Potter series opened the gates of Fantasy for me, and I began reading and watching other speculative content through my teen years (I was particularly obsessed with The Songs from the Distant Earth, a book I reread hundreds of times, and old school anime from the ’80s that were popular in Latin America).
+Like many millennials, the Harry Potter series opened the gates of Fantasy for me, and I began reading and watching other speculative content through my teen years.
+I was particularly obsessed with The Songs from the Distant Earth, a book I reread hundreds of times, and some old school anime from the ’80s that were popular in Latin America.
 I didn't really know at the time that there was a greater, broader genre of speculative fiction and a community attached to it; it was something I only found out as an adult, and since then I have realized how much this influenced my artistic views since the beginning.